A Step-by-Step Guide to the Sell-Side M&A Process

 A site visit usually occurs while transitioning an IOI to an LOI.
-The visit is an opportunity for the buyer and seller to meet and conduct a deep dive into any outstanding items needed to be settled before executing an LOI.
+The visit is an opportunity for the buyer and seller to meet and conduct a deep dive into any outstanding items that need to be settled before executing an LOI.
 Since LOIs are legally binding, many buyers will require exclusivity after an executed LOI, which is also referred to as a “no-shop clause.”
 This means the seller will not be able to conduct sale-related conversations during the no-shop period and must ensure the upcoming due diligence will be satisfactory in order to close the deal.

 STEP 4: LOI to Purchase Agreement, Including Due Diligence

 Due diligence is often the longest part of the sell-side M&A process.
-Depending on the size and complexity of the deal, it may take up to 120 days.
-Due diligence is the process of affirming the information the buyer has used to make its offer and determining whether or not the company is in good standing with the relevant administrative, legal, financial, technological, security, operational, and other information in its possession.
+Depending on the size and complexity of the deal, it may take up to 120 days.2 Due diligence is the process of affirming the information the buyer has used to make its offer and determining whether or not the company is in good standing with the relevant administrative, legal, financial, technological, security, operational, and other information in its possession.

 Once due diligence is complete, executing the purchase agreement is the final step in the sell-side M&A process.
 These agreements can either be asset purchases or stock purchases.
 The purchase agreement is the binding contract where ownership officially changes hands.
 If due diligence went as expected, this step should be relatively simple.
 The changes that may affect purchase agreement negotiations are material discoveries in due diligence, economic forces, material alterations in the business’ operations, and management changes.
 It is very important for business activities to go according to plan during due diligence.